certbot/certbot/README.md

 ## Alternatives

 Our goals can also be accomplished through use of [DNSSEC and DANE](http://tools.ietf.org/html/draft-ietf-dane-smtp-with-dane-10), which is certainly a more scalable solution.
 However, operators have been very slow to roll out DNSSEC supprt.
 We feel there is value in deploying an intermediate solution that does not rely on DNSSEC.
 This will improve the email security situation more quickly.
-It will also provide operational experience with authenticated SMTP over TLS that will make eventual rollout of a DANE solution easier.
+It will also provide operational experience with authenticated SMTP over TLS that will make eventual rollout of DANE-based solutions easier.

 ## Detailed design